We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets.

 Avoid references to the bare trustee’s capacity as the trust of the bare trust in order to avoid double stamp duty.

-The title deed should just show the name of the bare trustee as the registered owner of the owner of the property.
+The title deed should just show the name of the bare trustee as the registered owner of the property.

 Which entity receives the rental income?